Flotationsverfahren 1927

 Open today

-Ore Processing and Flotation in the Stolberg Region
+Ore processing and flotation in the Stolberg mining district

-For many centuries, the so-called density sorting was used to separate valuable ores from worthless rock.
-This method exploited the differences in specific weight between ore and gangue.
+For many centuries, so-called density sorting was used to separate usable ore from waste rock.
+This exploited the differences in specific gravity between ore and waste rock.

-The ore-bearing rock extracted from the mines was first crushed using stamp mills, roller mills, or stone mills.
-The desired grain size critically depended on how finely the ore was distributed in the host rock.
-The individual grains had to differ significantly in ore content and worthless rock to make separation by density sorting effective.
+The ore-bearing rock extracted from the mines was first crushed using pug mills, pan mills or rock mills.
+The desired grain size depended crucially on how finely the ore was distributed in the parent rock.
+The individual grains had to be clearly differentiated in terms of the ore content and the waste rock in order to make separation by density sorting effective.

-The actual separation took place under a weak water flow on tables arranged at an incline, which were mechanically vibrated.
-In this way, the grains settled according to their specific weight – a process also known as shaking or jiggling tables.
+The actual separation took place under a weak stream of water on inclined tables that were mechanically vibrated.
+In this way, the grains settled according to their specific weight - a process also known as shaking or impact hearths.

-The blende predominantly mined in Stolberg was a polymetallic ore that contained sphalerite, galena, and pyrite (or marcasite).
-Therefore, it was particularly important to separate the sulfides not only from the gangue but also from each other.
+The shell blende predominantly mined in Stolberg was a polymetallic ore containing zinc blende, galena and sulphur pyrite (pyrite or marcasite).
+It was therefore particularly important to separate the sulphides not only from the surrounding rock, but also from each other.

-In the 1920s, ore processing was decisively advanced.
-The flotation process (also known as floating treatment) utilized the different surface properties of minerals.
-A fine crushing of the ore heap by stone mills was a prerequisite.
+In the 1920s, ore processing underwent significant further development.
+The flotation process (also known as floatation processing) utilized the different surface properties of the minerals.
+This required the ore to be finely crushed using rock mills.

-After the closure of the Diepenlinchen mine, the operating company, the Company for Mining and Zinc Production in Stolberg and Westphalia (Stolberger Zink), remained active across Europe.
-In 1927/28, it established a flotation plant at Weißenberg with a capacity of 5 tons per hour.
+Following the closure of the Diepenlinchen mine, the operating company, the Gesellschaft für Bergbau und Zinkfabrikation zu Stolberg und in Westfalen (Stolberger Zink), remained active throughout Europe.
+In 1927/28, it built a flotation plant at Weißenberg with a capacity of 5 tons per hour.

-Initially, the plant was used for the reprocessing of old pond and dump sludges, as this material was suitable for flotation without further crushing.
-By 1933, over 4,000 tons of usable ore concentrate could be produced in this way.
+Initially, the plant was used for the post-treatment of old pond and tailings sludge, as this material was suitable for flotation without further crushing.
+By 1933, over 4,000 tons of usable ore concentrate had been obtained in this way.

-With the self-sufficiency efforts of the 1930s, from 1933 to 1942, coarse dump material was increasingly crushed and processed.
-The resulting sandy residues were deposited on the dump at Weißenberg.
+With the self-sufficiency efforts of the 1930s, coarse dump materialwas also increasingly crushedand processed from 1933 to 1942.
+The resulting sandy residues were deposited on the Weißenberg slag heap.

 Impressions